kotborealis/hinaface/readme.md

 # Hinaface

-Small file upload server for friends and stupid crap
+Small file upload server for friends and stupid crap.
+Files are stored for 4 days by default.
+Max file size is 500mb by default.

 ## Installation